Titans Grip

 What is the best grappling app for beginners in 2026?

-For beginners, the best grappling app 2026 is one that provides clear, corrective feedback to build sound fundamentals from day one.
-Grappling AI (BJJ and No-Gi) is the top choice because its AI video analysis catches basic errors in posture and alignment that a new practitioner might not feel, preventing the ingraining of bad habits.
-While libraries like Submeta offer great structure, they lack the interactive feedback a beginner desperately needs to know if they’re doing it right.
+For beginners, the best app provides clear, corrective feedback to build sound fundamentals from day one.
+Grappling AI (BJJ and No-Gi) is the top choice because its AI video analysis catches basic errors in posture and alignment that a new practitioner might not feel, preventing bad habits from ingraining.
+While libraries like Submeta offer great structure, they lack the interactive feedback a beginner needs to know if they're doing it right.

 Do grappling apps actually improve technique or are they just timers?